isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 <div style="background-color: white;">
 <img style="width: 100px; height: 100px;" src="/images/Authors/Eriko.png">
 <b>Dr Eriko Ogihara-Schuck</b>, originally from Japan, is a lecturer in American Studies at TU Dortmund University in Germany.
-She is the author of <i>Miyazaki’s Animism Abroad: The Reception of Japanese Religious Themes by American and German Audiences (McFarland, 2014).</i> </div>
+She is the author of <i>Miyazaki’s Animism Abroad: The Reception of Japanese Religious Themes by American and German Audiences</i> (McFarland, 2014). </div>

 #### **Notes**